scriptex/react-round-carousel/README.md

 import * as React from 'react';
 import { createRoot } from 'react-dom/client';

-import { Carousel, CarouselItem } from 'react-round-carousel';
+import { Carousel, CarouselRef, CarouselItem } from 'react-round-carousel';

 // Create an array of Carousel Items const items: CarouselItem[] = Array(20)